 1. Stick to making acceptable claims

 If you believe you have an excellent eczema cream or something similar and want to be able to make therapeutic claims about it – rather than trying to work out how you can ‘bend the rules’ in terms of what you say about the product, why not look into listing it with the TGA as a complementary medicine.
-Cost is ~$800 and there’s an annual fee of ~$1000.
 If you’re serious about the product then it will be worth it.

 Yes, testimonials (and your ‘About’ page) are classified as advertising so you can’t include therapeutic claims in them.
 The TGA states that ‘advertisers are responsible for ensuring the compliance of any testimonials that are publically posted to by third parties to Facebook, Twitter, Instagram or any other social media accounts where the advertiser has control of the content.
 Non-compliant testimonials must be removed.’

-If you want clarification on whether a certain claim you want to make is cosmetic or therapeutic, you can try your luck in the Natural Skincare Makers Australia group or speak to a consultant like myself.
+If you want clarification on whether a certain claim you want to make is cosmetic or therapeutic, you can try your luck in a Facebook group or speak to a regulatory consultant like myself.

-I hope this has made things a bit clearer for you, and not the other way round.
-Essentially you can’t do or say anything to give the customer the impression your product is a therapeutic good unless it’s on the ARTG.
+I hope this has made things a bit clearer – essentially, you can’t do or say anything to give the customer the impression your product is a therapeutic good unless it’s on the ARTG.

 If there’s only one thing you take away from this, let it be my motto when it comes to compliance: “If in doubt, leave it out”.